Are you planning a trip down south and looking for the best things to do in Savannah in winter? If so, this guide is for you!

 9. Go Ice Skating at the Savannah Civic Center

-The winter holidays in Savannah are all about fun events, and one not to miss is the ice skating event in the Savannah Civic Center, held from December to January.
+The winter holidays in Savannah are all about fun events, and one not to miss is the ice skating public hours at the Savannah Civic Center, held from December to January.
+It is referred to as Ghost Pirates Ice.

-You will have up to six magical sessions daily, each lasting 90 minutes.
-For just $7 per person, you will get a skate rental and an hour and a half of skating time.
+For just $12 per person, you will get a skate rental and an hour and a half of skating time.
+Kids under 12 can skate for $9.
+Skate rentals are $4 per person (and skate aids are $10).

 Address: 301 W Oglethorpe Ave, Savannah, GA 31401